cnobile2012/bahai-calendar/docs/source/documentation.rst

 discussed above.
 It also needed to factor in coefficients to get inline with the Gregorian timestamps.
 However, because the timestamps are different depending on the timezone there is a minimum and maximum deviation between the Gregorian and Badí' timestamps.
-This deviation from a few time zones that were tested was between -241 and 121 seconds or about minus four minutes to plus two minutes.
+The deviation from a few time zones were tested and shown to be between -241 and 121 seconds or about minus four minutes to plus two minutes.

 =============================
 Strftime and Strptime Methods